trickstercache/trickster/docs/developer/environment/README.md

 `time_bucket_gapfill`, continuous aggregates, and compression are available for testing.

-Trickster does not proxy TimescaleDB yet.
-For now the environment provides only the direct path, which is the reference that the upcoming PostgreSQL wire-protocol listener will be verified against.
+Trickster serves TimescaleDB through its PostgreSQL wire-protocol listener, which is currently a reverse proxy only: every message is relayed to the origin and nothing is cached yet.
+The direct path is the reference that the proxied path is verified against.

 * Port `5432`: direct PostgreSQL access
-* Port `8488`: reserved for Trickster's PostgreSQL wire-protocol listener (nothing listens on it yet)
+* Port `8488`: Trickster's PostgreSQL wire-protocol listener (`timescaledb1`,
+  `protocol: postgres`)
 * Database: `trickster`
 * Server time zone: `UTC`, set explicitly.
 Grafana's PostgreSQL data source has no time zone option and sends none at connection startup, so its